companieshouse/ansible-role-informix-db/README.md

 | `name`               |         | A unique user account name for connectivity to the database server under which this key exists. |

-User configuration will be read from HashiCorp Vault using the path `{{ vault_base_path }}/informix`, which is expected to contain a JSON object with a top-level key corresponding to the database server name.
+User configuration will be read from HashiCorp Vault using the path specified by the `informix_db_vault_path` variable, which is expected to contain a JSON object with a top-level key corresponding to the database server name.
 User names should be specified within a `users` key as an object containing a single `password` key and string value.
 For example, given a single database server named `example-server` and user named `example-user`:

 ```json
 {